lambdaclass/concrete/docs/WHY_CONCRETE.md

 The common failure mode for external verification is synchronization.
 The code changes; the spec or proof still exists; the report still looks comforting.

-Concrete's strongest proof path ties the theorem to the exact extracted source body.
+Concrete's strongest proof path ties the theorem to a stored digest of the extracted source body.
 The compiler extracts a ProofCore expression, records a body fingerprint, and checks that the registered proof is still attached to the same body shape.
-If the source changes, the proof becomes stale.
+A source link with no stored fingerprint is `unbound`, not proved; a changed stored body becomes stale.

+That is useful containment, not yet a complete semantic-subject digest.
+The current hash does not cover every signature/type fact, source contract, or transitive callee.
+Bugs 059/060 and R-0004 make those limits explicit rather than letting “fresh” overclaim.

 That is why the HMAC-SHA256 flagship matters.
 Its proof is not "there is a handwritten model that looks like the implementation."
 The shipped claim is:

-1. the Concrete source extracts to this ProofCore body;
+1. the Concrete source body extracts to this ProofCore body and has a stored fingerprint;
 2. this ProofCore body refines an independent SHA-256/HMAC spec;
+3. the named theorems replay through the Lean kernel;
-3. if the source drifts, the claim turns stale.
+4. if the represented body drifts, the claim turns stale.

 That is the core thesis in one example.